 Sons of the West

-We have been pleased to partner with the Western Bulldogs Community Foundation for the last four years to bring the Sons of the West Men’s Health Program to Sunbury.
+We have been pleased to partner with the Western Bulldogs Community Foundation for the last five years to bring the Sons of the West men’s health program to Sunbury.

-In partnership with The Field Trip, we are committed to offer our young people “KIDx” for the next three years.
+We are committed to offer our young people “KIDx” for the next three years.
 Two days of short talks on big topics for children and young people 9 to 25 years of age with fun and interactive activities all weekend.
 For details click here.

 Connecting #Together Sunbury